VNG-Realisatie/nlx/inway/README.md

 # inway

-The NLX inway proxies incomming requests to the service endpoints of an organization.
-The inway process is operated by each organization that provides services.
+The NLX _inway_ proxies incoming requests to the service endpoints of an organization.
+The _inway_ process is operated by each organization that provides services.

 ## URI path scheme